-It will still be a long time before these experiments lead to the first human trials of gene therapy to cure herpes.
-Jerome estimates that there are at least three years to go.
-There is no cure for genital herpes.
-However, daily use of antiviral medications can prevent or shorten outbreaks.
+It will still be a long time before the first human trials of gene therapy to cure herpes are conducted.
+According to Jerome, at least three years are needed.
+Unfortunately, there is no known cure for genital herpes yet.
+However, daily use of antiviral medications can help prevent or shorten outbreaks.

-But why isn't there a vaccine or cure for one of the most dreaded (and common) STIs?
-And are we closer to finding out?
+A cure would completely eliminate the herpes virus from your body, while a vaccine would treat or prevent it.
+Keith Jerome has been exploring the possibility of curing lifelong herpes virus infections by using gene therapy tools to cut DNA.
+Medications have come a long way in helping to suppress herpes and it is possible that it can be cured in the future.
+So why isn't there a vaccine or cure for one of the most dreaded (and common) STIs?
+Are we closer to finding out?
 Herpes can hide in nerve cells for a long time before becoming active, making it difficult to find a cure.

 This is why researchers are still working hard to develop a vaccine or cure for this virus.